WHAT IS SCREEN PRINTING?

 The first thing we need to decide is on what are we going to print.
 Different materials, inks, size and placements will require different types of screen, mesh and emulsion.
 So we need to define what is the product we want to decorate.
 Make sure we use the right tools prior to production and get the best results without complications.

 If we want to print on a shirt for example we need to define:

 Tanks, hoodies or tees have very different sizes, cuts, shapes and materials.
 This will give you more decoration possibilities or limitations.

 Dark colored shirts will require an undercoat of white plastisol ink or the use of discharge inks.

 Different fabric materials like cotton, polyester or rayon need different types of ink.
 This will define the mesh count, the emulsion and the inks to use.

 Different sizes, shapes and placements will require different screens and pallets.
 The position of the graphic on the screen will also change.
 If the prints are small you can burn several graphics in the same screen.
 The more decoration placements on your product the more time it has to go under the press.
 This will require more time and materials.

-5. Quantities: Defining quantities will help determine the amount of ink needed and the time and energy to complete the full run.
+Defining quantities will help determine the amount of ink needed.
+Also the time and energy to complete the full run.

 If your art is in a physical form we need to scan it or take a high quality picture.
 Once it’s a digital image we can manipulate it with software.
 Make sure that you scan the image at a minimum resolution of 300 DPI at the actual printing size.
 You can also get great results with a high definition camera with plenty of light and a tripod.
 Saved and provide your files as JPG, PNG, PDF, TIFF or AI.